lawndoc/flair/doc/README.txt

 Malwareswaldo: C.J.
 May, Nick Sanford

 Known Bugs:
-    - *possible bug* We didn't get to test our bash flairs script in a UNIX environment.
-There is a possibility that it will throw an import error when launching due to the directory structure, but it may work correctly.

 Features Not Implemented:
     - Compiler doesn't track which line of code an error occurred on.